This blog was originally posted to promote the NineStar Press re-release of this book.

 Imagine having the love of your life slip through your fingers.

 Now imagine that someone has fallen for you but you’re not sure if you’re ready to love them back.
-That’s the dilemma that Nathan faces in my novella, Nate and the New Yorker, which is being re-released tomorrow through NineStar Press.
+That’s the dilemma that Nathan faces in my novella, Nate and the New Yorker, which is was re-released through NineStar Press.

 As many of us who write queer fiction know, we’re often encouraged to produce either erotica or romance to court readers, hoping to gain new fans who will go on to enjoy our more contemporary works.
 This was the case with this novella, but for me it was important to not stick with the traditional template for romance.